Home » Rome » Rome Colosseum tickets

 We highly recommend guided tours of the Colosseum because there is so much to see and learn.

-However, if you prefer your own pace, renting the audio or video guide is the next best option.
+However, renting the audio or video guide is the next best option if you prefer your pace.

 The audio guide is 1 hour and 10 minutes long and costs Euros 5.50.